 Team CanvasJS

-Please take a look at this JSFiddle for rendering the chart based on the CSV file that you have shared above.
+Please take a look at this JSFiddle for a working example

 Thangaraj Raman